Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers: Introduction

 The COVID-19 pandemic triggered one of the most severe global economic shocks in recent history, causing widespread disruptions to labor markets, consumer spending, and industrial production.
 In response, governments around the world adopted a range of expansionary fiscal measures to stimulate economic recovery \citep{IMF2022}.
 Among these policies, two broad approaches emerged: emergency relief, which provided financial assistance to businesses and households experiencing operational difficulties, and economic stimulus, which distributed cash payments or consumption vouchers to households.
 While the former focused on maintaining economic stability, the latter aimed to actively boost consumption and revive demand.
 Accordingly, the specific mix and design of these interventions varied considerably across countries.

 Several countries implemented large-scale fiscal interventions in response to the COVID-19 pandemic.
 In the United States, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, enacted in 2020, amounted to a USD 2.2 trillion stimulus package, which was the largest in U.S. history.
 It included direct cash payments to individuals, expanded unemployment insurance, and sector-specific financial support.
 Japan introduced three rounds of stimulus packages totaling more than 300 trillion yen, equivalent to approximately 60 percent of its GDP.
 These measures featured universal cash payments along with subsidies for fuel and utility expenses.
 South Korea also provided direct cash payments to all households, and Singapore launched the Care and Support Package to deliver one-time cash transfers.
-In contrast, Taiwan not only launched general-purpose consumption vouchers, as in other countries, but also adopted a more targeted strategy by issuing vouchers with restricted usage conditions, aiming to encourage spending in specific sectors that were most severely affected by the pandemic.
+In contrast, Taiwan not only launched general-purpose consumption vouchers, as in other countries, but also adopted a more targeted strategy by issuing vouchers with restricted usage conditions, aiming to encourage spending in specific sectors that were most severely affected by the pandemic.\footnote{In Taiwan, the government also introduced a relief and revitalization plan for small and medium-sized enterprises, the effects of which have been analyzed in \citet{chen2025pandemic}.}

 These policy approaches raise an important question: when the objective is to stimulate private consumption, should governments prioritize direct cash transfers or the issuance of consumption vouchers?
 The economic impacts and trade-offs associated with these two instruments have been widely discussed in the literature.
 Cash transfers offer two primary advantages.
 First, they provide recipients with maximum flexibility, allowing individuals to decide whether to spend, save, or repay debt.
 Second, they generally entail lower administrative costs than the printing and distribution of paper-based vouchers.
 However, this flexibility may reduce their stimulative effect, as many households choose to save the funds or pay down debt rather than increase consumption \citep{coibion2020did}.
 Additionally, cash transfers cannot be easily directed toward specific sectors that are most severely affected during downturns \citep{kim2024can}.